 Usually, this should not prevent the upgrade from running successfully.

 Also, you can update packages from the third-party repository later.

 It is strongly recommended to upgrade an EOL release on any production system, or any system connected to the public internet.

 Any upgrade from Fedora 20 or earlier is done at your own risk as DNF was not the default package management tool.
 However, if you do have a release newer than Fedora 20 that is EOL, you can attempt to do an upgrade, but this method is not supported.
 You may try to upgrade through intermediate releases until you reach a currently-supported release, or try to upgrade to a currently-supported release in a single operation.
 Again this is unsupported and is at your own risk.

 34) as well as upgrades skipping one release (e.g.

 34) are both supported.
 However, it is highly recommended to perform the upgrade before your release gets End of Life (EOL).
 That happens roughly a month after N+2 release has been released (when you’re currently on release N).
 The Fedora Release Life Cycle is specifically designed to provide this approximate one month "grace period" to allow users the choice to upgrade their systems on a yearly basis, i.e. once every two releases.
 You can study Releases to see the current release status and schedule.
 Around a month after the new release comes out, the last-but-one release becomes End of Life (EOL).
 The upgrade is likely to work successfully after the release goes EOL, but the time period after the new release may be uncertain.

 Upgrades across more than two releases are not supported, and issues encountered with such upgrades may not be considered significant bugs.

-When upgrading across multiple releases, you may need to import the GPG key for the release you want to update to.
+When upgrading across more than two releases, you may need to import the GPG key for the release you want to update to.
 You can do this with: